MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxencryptionfactory5-createencryptedpackagereader2.md

 title: IAppxEncryptionFactory5::CreateEncryptedPackageReader2
 ms.date: 02/13/2023
 targetos: Windows
-description: Creates a new instance of IAppxPackageReader for reading encrypted packages, with an optional parameter for specifying the expected digest for the manifest.
+description: Creates a new instance of IAppxPackageReader for reading encrypted packages, with an optional parameter for specifying the expected digest for the package.
 prerelease: true
 req.assembly:
 req.construct-type: function